ayumi-chizuru189/pd1sthd/README.md

 Startup Logos<br>
 Noteskin taken from Dreamy Theater 1st(and from pd2ndhd)<br>
 Gameplay UI taken from Dreamy Theater 1st<br>
+<h1>contributors/credits:</h1><br>
+snakemi/murakemi for allowing me to use some sprites from pd2ndhd and for helping me with a few things
 <h1>What needs to be done:</h1><br>
 Everything else<br><br>
 work in progress nothing is final<br>